Using the Rescile Vault

 During the automated boot sequence (e.g., via cloud-init or a provisioning script), the target machine uses the provided invite token to securely claim access, generate its local keypair, and retrieve the shared passwords.

-There are two ways of accepting an invite token on the target machine:
+There are three ways of accepting an invite token on the target machine:

 Example of fetching the invite token with curl: